tylerharsell/farmerMap/README.md

 HELLO!

-This repo is for a project that presents a map of Missouri with a list of markers that will open up files of information about farmers
+This repository is for a project that presents a map of Missouri with a list of markers that will open up files of information about farmers